-A: For heaven’s sake, if your child is throwing up or has a fever, please keep him home!
+A: If your child is throwing up or has a fever, please keep him home!
 I will gladly cancel a session for no additional fee for that reason!
 However, please keep in mind that if this becomes a pattern, the cancellation policy will again go into effect.

 A: That is so great that your child has such a wonderful group of support from the family!
 In the initial appointment, although it is longer, I encourage only the immediate legal guardians/caregivers of the child to be present.
 This is for several reasons–one being that there may be too many cooks in the kitchen if more adults come and it can become overwhelming for everyone and difficult for me to get a clear picture of what the parent/caregiver actually concerned about.
 If there are individuals or organizations important for me to contact, they will be discussed and identified in session and I can contact them at another time, and only after a Release of Information is signed.
 Also, there is limited space in the waiting room and in my office, so keep that in mind as well.